jingjingyang0803/iot-occupancy-monitor/README.md

 # Smart People Counting IoT System

-## 1. Project Overview
+## 1 Project Overview

-This repository is designed to be reproducible on any Raspberry Pi equipped with a compatible camera module.

-This project implements a modular **IoT-based people counting system** using a **Raspberry Pi 3 Model B+** and a **Raspberry Pi Camera Module V2**.
+This repository implements a modular **IoT-based people counting system** using a **Raspberry Pi camera** and lightweight edge video analytics.

-The system captures live video, performs lightweight **edge video analytics**, estimates people flow and occupancy, and converts visual information into structured IoT telemetry data.
-The processed data is transmitted through **MQTT** and visualized in a real-time web dashboard.
+The system captures live video, performs **on-device processing**, and converts visual information into structured telemetry data.
+The data is transmitted through **MQTT** and visualized in a real-time web dashboard.

-The project demonstrates how a camera can be treated as an **IoT sensing device**, enabling edge computing and real-time monitoring.
+The project demonstrates how a camera can function as an **IoT sensing device**, enabling edge computing and real-time monitoring.

 ### Key Objectives

 - Edge-based people counting on resource-constrained hardware
 - Modular IoT system architecture
-- Real-time data transmission using MQTT
+- Real-time telemetry transmission using MQTT
-- Scalable data pipeline for storage and analytics
+- Visualization through a web dashboard
 - Performance evaluation on embedded devices

-# 2. System Pipeline
+# 2 System Pipeline

 The system follows a typical **edge-to-dashboard IoT pipeline**.